 1. Material composition

-The cable shielding is typically made from conductive metal materials, or a combination of metal and plastic.
+Cable shields are typically made from conductive metal materials, or a combination of metal and plastic.
 These materials are chosen for their ability to conduct electricity and their effectiveness at reflecting and absorbing electromagnetic waves.

 2. Electromagnetic interference blocking